 Start With Lean Cuts

-- Use cuts with the words “loin” or “round” in their name for the leanest meats, such as pork tenderloin or loin chop.
+- Use cuts with the words “loin” or “sirloin” in their name for the leanest meats, such as pork tenderloin, sirloin, or loin chop.

 - Cuts with minimal visible fat are the leanest.

-- Follow the MyPyramid guidelines and eat 5 to 7 ounces (for adults) from the meat group each day, depending on your calorie needs.
+- Follow MyPlate guidelines: 5 to 7 ounces (for adults) from the meat group each day, depending on your calorie needs.

 - A 3-ounce serving of trimmed, cooked meat is about the size of a deck of cards.

-- Remove excess fat prior to cooking – it can cut total fat content per serving in half.
+- Trim excess fat before cooking – this simple step can help cut total fat content per serving by up to half.

-- Skim fat from pan juices after pan-broiling.
+- Skim fat from soups, gravy, and sauces after cooking.

-- Use low-fat cooking methods, like grilling, broiling, stir-frying and pan-broiling to maximize flavor while keeping added fat to a minimum.
+- Grilling, broiling, stir-frying and pan-broiling are low-fat cooking methods that can help maximize flavor while keeping added fat to a minimum.

 - Broil, grill or roast on a rack, so natural fat from meat drips away.